-Before joining SEEA, Aimee served as a management consultant specializing in strategic planning, fundraising, policy development, program design, and evaluation.
-She also designed energy efficiency program solutions for Hoosier Energy.
-Aimee served as director of programs at the Midwest Energy Efficiency Alliance, where she first collaborated with national and regional partners like SEEA.
+A dynamic leader with more than 25 years of experience, Aimee has a diverse background leading regional energy efficiency efforts.
+She has served as a management consultant specializing in strategic planning, fundraising, policy development, innovative resource and program design.
+She has also created energy efficiency program solutions for Hoosier Energy and served as director of programs at the Midwest Energy Efficiency Alliance (MEEA).
+At MEEA, Aimee delivered energy efficiency programs across thirteen states and became hooked on the benefits of energy efficiency through her collaboration with national and regional partners like SEEA.
 Aimee’s commitment to diversity, equity and inclusion extends well beyond her work in energy, having led a national center at the American Bar Association.

 Justin Brightharp serves as the energy efficient transportation manager supporting SEEA’s transportation initiatives through policy, research, and stakeholder engagement.
 His prior experience includes deploying clean transportation projects in the southeastern and western United States and coordinating the City of Atlanta’s fleet transition to electric vehicles.